Piazza San Marco

 Venice – it’s a photographers dream city.
 It seems that you can hardly walk 3 meters without seeing something more to photograph.
 That was certainly the case for me, on any of my several visits to this fabulous city.
-The endless miles of canals, the ancient buildings, the gondolas with the singing gondoliers…all add up to countless images that just can’t be captured anywhere else in the world.
+The endless miles of canals, the ancient buildings, the gondolas with the singing gondoliers, and of course the Piazza San Marco…all add up to countless images that just can’t be captured anywhere else in the world.

 One of the biggest challenges when shooting photos in Venice, is finding places without thousands of people.
 Since Venice is one of the world’s most popular tourist attractions, there is hardly a time when you will find any solitude.
 Perhaps in the colder months over winter there will be less people, but there will always be people in your photos.
 Except if you shoot how I did.

-After the sun was up, and the daylight was beginning to brighten up the city, it was time to move on and let the tourists invade the piazza for their morning cappuccinos and cigarettes.
+After the sun was up, and the daylight was beginning to brighten up the city, it was time to move on and let the tourists invade Piazza San Marco for their morning cappuccinos and cigarettes.
 But as I was leaving the area, I could now see that the piazza was starting to get some early flooding.
-It’s quite normal for the piazza to flood regularly – so much so that the city prepares elevated sidewalks for everyone to walk across the open areas without damaging their expensive Italian shoes.
+It’s quite normal for Piazza San Marco to flood regularly – so much so that the city prepares elevated sidewalks for everyone to walk across the open areas without damaging their expensive Italian shoes.
 But to me, it was interesting to see how the water was seeping up through the cracks in the pavement, and how it was possible to see the reflections in the morning light.
 This wouldn’t have been possible any other time of the day other than early in the morning.

 Technical: 1/250 at f/11, iso 400, Nikon D700 with 12mm lens, shot at 8:45 am